 Practitioners of oil pulling claim that toxins and bacteria which accumulate in the body may eventually end up in the mouth.
 They assert that by holding and swishing oil in your mouth for a prolonged amount of time (usually 15-20 minutes in most cases) you can “pull” these toxins out of the body through the soft tissue in the mouth.

-Once the oil has been swished around for long enough, it is then spit out into the sink or trash to remove the toxins from the body.
+Once the oil is swished around for long enough, spit it out into the sink or trash to remove the toxins from the body.

 Founder of the Dr. Fresh Oral Care line of products, Puneet Nanda, says “The whole purpose of oil pulling is to get rid of the oil-soluble toxins in the body.”

-Various oils are used for oil pulling, including Coconut, Palm, Olive, and Sesame.
-Coconut oil is the most popular oil used for oil pulling but does come with the one caveat of becoming a solid at temperatures of 76 degrees Fahrenheit or lower.
+You can use various oils for oil pulling, including Coconut, Palm, Olive, and Sesame.
+Coconut oil is the most popular oil used for oil pulling but does come with the one caveat.
+Coconut oil becomes a solid at temperatures of 76 degrees Fahrenheit or lower.
 However, every mouth is much hotter than that.
 While the oil may be a solid when first placed in the mouth, it will soften into a liquid within seconds of being placed in the mouth.
 Some practitioners of oil pulling like to mix Coconut oil with sunflower and/or sesame oil to help it remain a liquid.